« February

 - Multnomah Falls

 Aurora Bridge, 167 feet above the water level of Lake Union.
 Officially called the George Washington Memorial Bridge, it opened on George Washington's 200th birthday in 1932.
 Between its construction and 2011, when 8-foot fences were added on either side of the pedestrian walkways, there were 230 known suicides here, a grim record exceeded only by the Golden Gate Bridge.
-Photographed from the east walkway of the Fremont Bridge. - Chicago Tunnel
+Photographed from the east walkway of the Fremont Bridge. - City Centre

 Pedestrian tunnel between Red Line and Blue Line stations, Jackson Street, Chicago - Pool on 14